Group Certification Project

 PEFC's Group Forest Certification is a mechanism through which groups of like-minded small forest owners and holders can pool their resources to achieve third-party verified sustainable forest management certification.

-This system was developed in response to the unique tenure system that characterizes an important proportion of forest areas in developed and developing countries alike.
+This approach to certification was developed in response to the unique tenure system that characterizes an important proportion of forest areas in developed and developing countries alike.

 Globally, about 25% of forest area is managed locally by families, communities and indigenous peoples.
-Group Certification makes certification affordable for smallholders when individual certification may be too expensive, allowing them to spread the costs, share the administration and organizational procedures, and provide economies of scale.
-In addition, and perhaps more importantly, it allows smallholders to develop a better understanding of mutual interests and common needs, and share experiences and good practices.
+Group Certification allows smallholders to develop a better understanding of mutual interests and common needs, and share experiences and good practices.
+In addition, it should make certification affordable for smallholders when individual certification may be too expensive, allowing them to spread the costs, share the administration and organizational procedures, and provide economies of scale.

 Expanding Group Certification

 PEFC's Expanding Group Certification Globally project seeks to promote certification in those areas where it is less widespread, but where the sustainable management of forests has taken on increasing urgency in light of efforts to combat climate change and alleviate poverty.

 The project focuses on sharing experience and facilitating cooperation amongst family forest owners, community forest groups and indigenous peoples in implementing sustainable forest management and pursuing forest certification.
 Recognizing that forest certification will only occur when sufficient technical capacity, organization and motivation of landholders exists, PEFC’s project uses a partnership approach to contribute to local needs and build capacity across a range of pre-requisites to certification.